 Project Description

-The project develops a mid-level theory on how world politics influence peacebuilding and thereby contributes to International Relations theories and peace research.
+The project developed a mid-level theory on how world politics influence peacebuilding and thereby contributes to International Relations theories and peace research.
 By providing a macro-perspective on peacebuilding, it ultimately helps to render it more effective in addressing contemporary conflicts.

 UN peacebuilding is at a watershed, sadly illustrated by its failure to adequately address contemporary conflicts, such as in Libya, Syria, and Yemen.
 In the years immediately following the end of the Cold War, there was a consensus within the international community that peace operations needed to address root causes of conflicts and thus have extensive mandates, including the rebuilding of a liberal state.
 In recent years, this consensus has waned and different approaches to peacebuilding compete.